 - Varicella (chickenpox)

 Note that even though these vaccines are commonly called “routine,” they are not to be dismissed, especially by travelers.
-For example, there have been outbreaks of diphtheria in many countries around the world recently — including Indonesia, Venezuela, and Myanmar — and several cases have been diagnosed in Australia.
+For example, there have been outbreaks of diphtheria in many countries around the world in the past few years — including Yemen, Venezuela, and Myanmar — and several cases have been diagnosed in Australia.
 Diphtheria is a deadly disease that can be easily prevented thanks to vaccination.

 If you’re not sure if you have been immunized for these diseases or if you think you are past the duration of protection, contact your family physician.
 They may have records of your past vaccinations if you don’t have a booklet to keep track.